blackberry/WebWorks-Community-APIs/Smartphone/webworks.template/README.md

 If you encounter RAPC errors when building your WebWorks app, it likely means there is a syntax or compiling error within your extension code.

 How to test?
-Suggest building a sample WebWorks app, similar to test_app, that uses JavaScript unit tests to evaluate test your extension.
+Suggest building a sample WebWorks app, similar to **test_app**, that uses JavaScript unit tests to evaluate test your extension.

 Note: You can can use Web Inspector to check runtime values and set breakpoints for JavaScript, however you cannot